Associate Professor Amanda Benson

 - ORCID profile

 Associate Professor Amanda Benson is an accredited exercise physiologist with Exercise & Sport Science Australia (ESSA) with an interest in using exercise for the prevention and treatment of chronic disease.
 She supervises research (honour's, MSc, PhD) in physical activity and exercise, including resistance training, in children and adolescents as well as adults.
 She conducts research using physical activity, resistance training and technology-based interventions within school settings, healthy (workplace) and clinical populations (cardiac, metabolic health, type 2 diabetes) for prevention and treatment of disease.
 Additionally, she is interested in the integration of technology such as wearables, sensors and apps for measuring physical activity and exercise to enhance health outcomes and pedagogy.
 Amanda is a course accrediation reviewer for ESSA that assesses University course accreditation applications for exercise science and exercise physiology within Australia.
-Her current role at Swinburne is as the Course Director for Exercise and Sport Science.
+Her current role at Swinburne is as the Course Director for Exercise and Sport Science and Associate Dean Education - Health Sciences.
+Until July 2021 she was Deputy Department Chair.
 Amanda is a member of the Sport Innovation Research Group at Swinburne University and the Personal Technologies Group at the University of Hull - https://www.hull.ac.uk/work-with-us/research/groups/personal-technologies.

 Health Promotion; Health Technology Assessment; Sport Science; Education; Exercise Physiology; Exercise for the prevention and treatment of chronic disease; Physical Activity; Wearables and Sensor Technology